Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 The customers were getting helped.
 The queue was moving.
 The work was being done.
 But the metric wanted the appearance of standardized effort more than it wanted the outcome the metric supposedly represented.

-So I adapted to the system.

-I put customers on hold.
-I took longer breaks.
-I let calls breathe for no reason other than making the number look normal.

-The next review was positive.
+The metric made the perverse response obvious: an agent could improve their score by adding dead time without improving support.

 That is the part that matters.
-The system did not detect better support.
-It detected better compliance with the metric.
-Once the metric became the target, wasting time became the rational behavior.
+The system could not distinguish better support from better compliance with the metric.
+Once the metric became the target, wasting time became a rational way to satisfy it.

 ## Engineering Dashboards